martki/hackerrank/README.md

 # Hackerrank Solution

-This is a repository of my solutions to [hackerrank.com](hackerrank) practices on
+This is a repository of my solutions to [hackerrank.com](hackerrank) practices